 Most agencies charge flat monthly retainers ($5K–15K+ monthly) or percentage-based fees regardless of results.
 You still carry all inventory risk and cash flow burden.
 They get paid whether products sell or gather dust in FBA warehouses.

-You're likely coordinating multiple vendors: one for ads, another for creative, maybe a third for logistics.
+Meanwhile, you're coordinating multiple vendors: one for ads, another for creative, a third for logistics.
 Nothing integrated.
 Nobody owning the full outcome.

-The fundamental misalignment: agencies are vendors, not partners.
-They maximize billable hours and retain clients—not your profitability.
+The fundamental misalignment: Forrester has been explicit: the agency-client relationship is structurally broken.
+Agencies are evolving into vendor-like resellers of tech and media, not accountable partners.
+They maximize billable hours and retain clients, not your profitability.
 If your Amazon channel underperforms, they still collect fees.

 You've traded the 1P squeeze for 3P chaos at premium prices.

-There's a third option that almost nobody talks about: the 2P partnership model (2P+).
+There's a third option that most brands overlook: the 2P retail operator model.

-Instead of selling wholesale to Amazon (1P) or managing everything yourself (3P), you partner with a marketplace operator who purchases inventory from you and runs your Amazon business with you, not for you.
+Instead of selling wholesale to Amazon (1P) or managing everything yourself through fragmented vendors (3P), you partner with a retail operator who purchases inventory from you and runs your Amazon business as their own, with their own capital on the line.

 At Neato, this is our model: